Techtonica/curriculum/projects/eventonica-react/eventonica-test-api.md

 ### Primary Goals

-- Practice writing tests with Jasmine and Supertest
+- Practice writing tests with Jest
 - Catch any bugs in your project's API code

 ### Overview

-Now that you've tested your model classes, you'll use Jasmine and Supertest to ensure your API's work as expected.
+Now that you've tested your model classes, you'll use jest to ensure your API's work as expected.

 ### Instructions for adding tests